 VistaPrint Limited is organized in Bermuda and conducts business through operations within Bermuda.
 Bermuda does not currently impose income taxes on our operations.
-Management services are provided to VistaPrint Limited by employees of our United States subsidiary, who are all based in the United States.
-We have endeavored to structure our business so that all of our non-Bermuda operations are carried out by our local subsidiaries and VistaPrint Limited's business income is, in general, not subject to tax in these non-Bermuda jurisdictions, such as the United States, Canada, or the Netherlands.
+Management services for VistaPrint Limited are provided to VistaPrint Limited by employees of our United States subsidiary, who are all based in the United States.
+We have endeavored to structure our business so that all of our non-Bermuda operations are carried out by our local subsidiaries and VistaPrint Limited's business income is, in general, not subject to tax in these non-Bermuda jurisdictions, such as Jamaica, the United States, Canada, Spain, Switzerland or the Netherlands.
 VistaPrint Limited has filed tax returns on the basis that it is not engaged in business in these non-Bermuda jurisdictions.
 Many countries' tax laws, including but not limited to United States tax law, do not clearly define activities that constitute being engaged in a business in that country.
 The tax authorities in these countries could contend that some or all of VistaPrint Limited's income should be subject to income or other tax or subject to withholding tax.
 If VistaPrint Limited's income is taxed in jurisdictions other than Bermuda, such taxes will increase our effective tax rate and adversely affect our results of operations.

 United States corporations are subject to United States federal income tax on the basis of their worldwide income.
-Foreign corporations generally are subject to United States federal income tax only on income that has a sufficient nexus to the United States.
+Non-U.S. corporations generally are subject to United States federal income tax only on income that has a sufficient nexus to the United States.
 On October 22, 2004, the United States enacted the American Jobs Creation Act of 2004, or the AJCA.
-Under the AJCA, foreign corporations that after March 4, 2003 complete the acquisition of substantially all of the properties of a United States corporation and that meet certain ownership, operational and other tests are treated as United States corporations for United States federal income tax purposes and, therefore, are subject to United States federal income tax on their worldwide income.
-The AJCA grants broad regulatory authority to the Secretary of the Treasury to provide regulations as may be appropriate to determine whether a foreign corporation is treated as a United States corporation.
-We do not believe that the relevant provisions of the AJCA as currently enacted apply to VistaPrint Limited, but there can be no assurance that the Internal Revenue Service will not challenge this position or that a court will not sustain any such challenge.
-Furthermore, there are currently legislative proposals in the U.S. Congress which, if enacted into law, would change the March 4, 2003 AJCA date to March 20, 2002.
+Under the AJCA, non-U.S. corporations that after March 4, 2003 complete the acquisition of substantially all of the properties of a United States corporation and that meet certain ownership, operational and other tests are treated as United States corporations for United States federal income tax purposes and, therefore, are subject to United States federal income tax on their worldwide income.
+The amalgamation of our predecessor U.S. corporation with VistaPrint Limited occurred in April 2002.
+The AJCA grants broad regulatory authority to the Secretary of the Treasury to provide regulations as may be appropriate to determine whether a non-U.S. corporation is treated as a United States corporation.
+We do not believe that the relevant provisions of the AJCA as currently enacted apply to VistaPrint Limited, but there can be no assurance that the United States Internal Revenue Service will not challenge this position or that a court will not sustain any such challenge.
+Furthermore, at various times during the last few years there have been legislative proposals in the U.S. Congress which, if enacted into law, would retroactively change the March 4, 2003 AJCA measurement date to March 20, 2002.
 A successful challenge by the Internal Revenue Service, or a change of the March 4, 2003 date in the AJCA to an earlier date, could result in VistaPrint Limited being subject to tax in the United States on its worldwide income, which would increase our effective rate of tax and adversely affect our earnings.